 - Blog posts: Blogging enables you to create niche content that’s authoritative and available for repurposing.

-- Case studies: Use case studies to create powerful stories around your customers and their offerings.
+- Case studies: Use case studies to create powerful stories about your customers and their offerings.

 - Checklists: Create documents that include downloadable and printable cheat sheets, checklists, tip sheets, and worksheets.

-- eBooks: Add eBooks to blog posts as lead magnets or to develop a resource library.
+- eBooks: Add eBooks to blog posts as lead magnets or develop a resource library.